willianathompson/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The Windows 10 (21H2) VM was connected to the domain by accessing Control Panel and joining the domain (yourdomain.local).
+The Windows 10 (21H2) VM was connected to the domain by accessing Control Panel and joining the domain (mydomain.com).
 The necessary Domain Admin credentials were entered, and after restarting the VM, users could log in using domain credentials.
 </p>
 <br />
 <p>